HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 ## 3. Data Reduction

-Next, we use `nupipeline` to process the data ([see detail here](https://heasarc.gsfc.nasa.gov/lheasoft/ftools/caldb/help/nupipeline.html)).
+Next, we use `nupipeline` (([see the pipeline description here](https://heasarc.gsfc.nasa.gov/lheasoft/ftools/caldb/help/nupipeline.html))) to process the raw observation into a set of science-ready data products.

 As we show in the [HEASoftPy Getting Started](../../useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md) tutorial, we can either call `hsp.nupipeline` or create an instance of `hsp.HSPTask`.
 Here, we use the former

 Note that to run `nupipeline`, only three parameters are needed: `indir`, `outdir` and `steminput`.
 By default, calling the task will also query for other parameters.
 We can instruct the task to use default values by setting `noprompt=True`.

-Also, because `nupipeline` takes some time to run (up-to tens of minutes), and we wish to track its progress, we make sure the task output prints to screen by setting `verbose=True`.
+Also, because `nupipeline` takes some time to run (up to tens of minutes), and we wish to track its progress, we make sure the task output prints to screen by setting `verbose=True`.

 ```{admonition} caution
 If, in your version of this notebook, you are processing _many_ NuSTAR observations, be aware that printing the output may result in some amount of slowdown.